neelkamath/omni-chat-backend/docs/docker-compose.md

 ## Migrating

-Here's how to migrate from the previous version (0.8.3) to this version (0.9.0):
+Here's how to migrate from the previous version (0.9.0) to this version (0.10.0):

-1. Ensure the application isn't running: `docker-compose down`.
-1. Wipe the DB because this version is backwards-incompatible: `docker volume rm omni-chat_db`
 1. Re-download [`docker-compose.yml`](docker-compose.yml).
 1. [Use](#usage).